agude/agude.github.io/_drafts/2020-07-27-data_science_plotting_notebook_template.md

 ## Putting It Together

-The [plotting notebook][plotting_nb] lets you make beautiful plots quickly and easily.
-It lets you make this plot:
+The [plotting notebook][plotting_nb] enables you to make beautiful plots quickly and easily.
+For example, this plot:

 [![An example plot from the notebook library][example]][example]

 [example]: {{ file_dir }}/example_plot.svg

-With only this code:
+Was produced by this short code snippet:

 ```python
 fig, ax = setup_plot(